neo4jrb/activegraph/docs/ActiveNode.rst

 Serialization
 ~~~~~~~~~~~~~

-Pass a property name as a symbol to the serialize method if you want to save a hash or an array with mixed object types* to the database.
+Pass a property name as a symbol to the serialize method if you want to save JSON serializable data (strings, numbers, hash, array,  array with mixed object types*, etc.) to the database.

 .. code-block:: ruby